gsainath/interview/README.md

 Why do you want an H4 visa?

-`I need a H4 visa because I want to stay with my Husband in the United States and he is a H1B visa holder.`
+`I want to stay with my Husband in the United States and he is a H1B visa holder.`

 Have you scheduled an appointment by yourself?